No Tricks, All Treat

 Not Credit Scores!

 We’ve got 3 great locations to serve you across Houston & Pasadena TX.
-We’re known for our In-House Financing with No Credit Needed and exceptional pricing.
+We’re known for our In-House Financing with No Credit Checks and exceptional pricing.
 Since opening our doors, King of Cars has kept a firm commitment to our customers.
 We offer a wide selection of vehicles and strive to make the car buying process as quick and hassle free as possible.
 If your credit is shaky and you are in the market to purchase a car or truck, we can provide financing where other dealers couldn’t!

 Whether you have bad credit, no credit, or are a first time car buyer, you can trust that King of Cars will get you into the car or truck you choose with professionalism and attention to your needs.